m-lab/k8s-support/k8s/daemonsets/README.md

 Access to the `/metrics` and `/debug/pprof` targets are only accessible to the private k8s network.

 Operators can access these targets by following these steps.
+The steps differ depending on whether the services are listening on the cluster's private network, or as part of the host network using localhost.

+Each sidecar service (and measurement service) listens on a particular port.
+At the time of this writing the ports are as follows:

+* 9990: measurement service (e.g. ndt-server, msak, etc)
+* 9991: tcp-info
+* 9992: traceroute-caller
+* 9993: packet-headers
+* 9994: uuid-annotator
+* 9995: pusher
+* 9996: heartbeat
+* 9997: jostler

+### Private Network

 Identify a pod of interest.
 For example: